 We collected data from eleven co-flowering plant communities and their pollinators in three locations, each in a distinct region of the Argentinian Pampas.
-These locations are distributed across a precipitation gradient with a humid temperate climate in the eastern Flooding Pampas and becoming drier as one moves inland and westward towards the Pampean Grasslands.
+These locations are distributed across a precipitation gradient, with a humid temperate climate in the eastern Flooding Pampas and becoming drier as one moves inland and westward towards the Pampean Grasslands.
 Annual mean temperatures range between 14.8 and 44.9∘C. In each location, we sampled two restored and two agricultural fragments, except in the Flooding Pampas, where due to the lack of available sites, we were only able to sample one restored fragment.

 Competition vs. facilitation